 Great music, great writing, great performance… Hamilton is entertaining and profound and thoughtful, one of few cultural zeitgeists that manages to live up to the hurricane of hype.

-And since I’m on the topic, and relentless list-maker, there’s only one way I can end this article… a selection of ten of my favorite moments in the play.
+And since I’m on the topic, and a relentless list-maker, there’s only one way I can end this article… a selection of ten of my favorite moments in the play.
 I opted for chronological order because there was no way I was going to rank these.

 - The entirety of the opener, but particularly the contrapuntal climax of the chorus singing “In New York you can be a new man!” as Hamilton repeats “just you wait…”